jundalisay/superblist/content/en/research/indian/gospel/chapter-04d.md

 MASTER: "Please tell me all about it."

-M: "Keshab Sen held daily morning prayers in his house, lasting till ten or eleven.
+M: "Keshab Sen held daily morning prayers in his house, lasting till 11.

 During these prayers he gave the inner meaning of the Durga Puja.
 He said that if anyone could realize the Divine Mother, that is to say, could install Mother Durga in the shrine of his heart, then Lakshmi, Sarasvati, Kartika, and Ganesa would come there of themselves.
 Lakshmi means wealth, Sarasvati knowledge, Kartika strength, and Ganesa success.
 By realizing the Divine Mother within one's heart, one gets all these without any effort whatever."

 Sri Ramakrishna listened to the description, questioning M. now and then about the prayers conducted by Keshab.
 At last he said to M.: "Don't go hither and thither.
 Come here alone.
 Those who belong to the inner circle of my devotees will come only here.
 Boys like Narendra, Bhavanath, and Rakhal are my very intimate disciples.
 They are not to be thought lightly of.
 Feed them one day.
 What do you think of Narendra?"

 M: "I think very highly of him, sir."

 MASTER: "Haven't you observed his many virtues?
 He is not only well versed in music, vocal and instrumental, but he is also very learned.
 Besides, he has controlled his passions and declares he will lead a celibate life.
 He has been devoted to God since his very boyhood.